JohnTurkson/JohnTurkson/README.md

 I'm a 3rd year CS student currently studying at The University of British Columbia.

 ## Stuff that I'm currently working on
+- Building serverless APIs with AWS API Gateway and AWS Lambda
-- Implemented a sigv4 signer from scratch in order to talk to AWS APIs in kotlin
+- Implemented a Sigv4 signer from scratch in order to talk to AWS APIs in kotlin
-- Wrote a x-amz-json to application/json converter to seamlessly convert between data classes in kotlin and documents in DynamoDB
+- Wrote an x-amz-json to application/json converter to seamlessly convert between data classes in kotlin and documents in DynamoDB
 - (Slowly) building my own [AWS SDK](https://github.com/JohnTurkson/aws-tools) in order to better integrate with Kotlin's native language features
-- Building serverless APIs with AWS API Gateway and AWS Lambda
 - Playing around with Jetpack Compose (Android + Desktop), Kotlin Multiplatform, and automation with Jetbrains Space

 ## Stuff that I've done in the past